Jingyuanisxzs/Flow_Cluster_Tool/README.md

 ## Current Issues:
     1. Sometime, when you zoom out very quickly, the webpage may lose all the lines.
 You can run the next iteration to fix it.
     2. Browsing through a Chrome Box may not work.
-    3. If the matrix is not a flow matrix with some strange data, it may make the App stuck.
+    3. If the matrix is not a flow matrix or consists some wired data, it may make the App stuck.
 You need to refresh the page manually.
 ## Some Tips:
     1. All the lines are clickable, no matter it is a blue(single) line or red(clustered) line, but you have to click on the central of the line precisely.
 Clicking on the arrow won't have any effect.
     2. If you choose to see single flows in 'lines', the right-side table is clickable and highlight the chosen single flow on the map.